-Leslie Carey feels encouraged about the direction HCDP is taking in recent years.
-As first vice chair, her primary role is to support precincts and make sure the officers have the tools they need to involve their communities.
-To do this, she’s helped launch new monthly social events such as coffee on the second Tuesday and happy hour on the fourth Friday.
+Leslie Carey feels encouraged about the direction HCDP has taken in recent years.
+As chair, her primary role is to guide and support all HCDP efforts and make sure other leaders have the tools they need.
+To do this, she is building on her previous experience in launching new monthly social events such as coffee on the second

 “The response has been encouraging,” Leslie said.
 “We have new faces and regulars as well.
 People are showing up.
 They want fellowship.
 They want to meet others with similar ideas and passions.”